Ankush-create/Youtube-Adview-Prediction/README.md

 * 'published' : The data of uploading the video
 * 'duration' : The duration of the video (in min. and seconds)
 * 'category' : Category niche of each of the video

+# Objective
+To build a machine learning regression to predict youtube adview count based on other youtube metrics

+# Importing neccesary libraries and training Dataset

+import numpy as np
+import pandas as pd
+import matplotlib.cm as cm
+import matplotlib.pyplot as plt

+path = "train.csv"
+data_train = pd.read_csv(path)